How Has Supporting Trump Worked Out for Russia?

 Cybersecurity

-If Putin has his way, 2016 won’t be the last U.S. election marred by interference by Russian intelligence.
+If Putin has his way, 2016 won’t be the last U.S. election marred by Russian intelligence interference.
 It would be a shame if the president he helped us elect turned around and made it harder for him to “participate” in the future.
 Fortunately, Trump can’t admit that our elections are vulnerable to foreign interference without admitting that it helped him win, which his ego won’t allow, so he’s doing nothing to prevent Russia or other hostile actors from taking further cracks at our political parties’ communications or our election infrastructure.
-Instead, he’s channeling his energies into hunting down the millions of fraudulent U.S. voters that exist only in the fevered minds of some on the right.
-He and Putin even agreed to set up a joint cybersecurity unit at their G20 meeting, which would be kind of like partnering with Imperial Japan to establish a joint early warning system for aerial bombardments in the Pacific in 1942.
+Instead, he’s channeling his energy into hunting down the millions of fraudulent U.S. voters that exist only in the fevered minds of some on the right.
+He and Putin even agreed to set up a joint cybersecurity unit at their G20 meeting, which would be kind of like partnering with Imperial Japan to establish a joint early-warning system for aerial bombardments in the Pacific in 1942.
 Even Trump himself admits this won’t work.

 Grade: A+